 HR Advice for Employers

-We regularly advise our retainer client’s on day-to-day HR issues and we are always at the end of the phone to answer questions, provide advice and offer input on strategy to deal with employment issues that arise.
-By having early advice and intervention to ensure that all processes are followed correctly, and decisions made lawfully, this can put your business in the strongest position to defend against any future Tribunal claims.
-We can advise on all areas of employment law, including: disciplinary matters, handling grievances, handling poor performance, managing sickness absence, redundancy process and defending Employment Tribunal claims.
-We can also provide a review of your employment documents, including contracts and policies, ensure they are up to date and legally compliant, and make recommendations where appropriate.
+We regularly advise our retainer client’s on day-to-day HR issues and we’re always at the end of the phone to answer any questions or queries, provide advice and offer input on different HR strategies to deal with employment issues that arise.
+By having early advice and intervention you can put yourself in the strongest position to defend against future Tribunal claims by ensuring that all processes are followed correctly and decisions are made lawfully.

 Recent examples include managing poor performance, managing sickness absence, equality and diversity, dealing with data subject access requests, conducting a disciplinary process, and grievances.

-Employment law is regularly changing, which means that contracts need to be regularly reviewed to ensure they are legally compliant.
-For example, often we see contracts where the notice periods are outdated, below the legal minimum and therefore unlawful.
-We recommend that staff documentation is updated annually to ensure that no changes to the law are missed.
+Employment law is regularly changing, which means that contracts need to be just as regularly reviewed to ensure they are legally compliant.
+For example, we often see a number of contracts where the notice periods are outdated or below the legal minimum, and therefore unlawful.
+We recommend that employee documentation is updated annually to ensure that no changes to the law are missed and you stay compliant.

-If you are considering making a variation to your employee’s contract, we recommend contacting us early on if you anticipate an issue arising or the employee not being happy with the change as we can help guide you through the process to reduce the risk of a dispute or future Tribunal claim.
+If you are considering making a variation to your employee’s contract, we recommend contacting us early on if you anticipate an issue may arise or the employee not happy with the change, as we can help guide you through the entire process to hugely reduce the risk of a dispute or future Tribunal claim.